Posted on 3 Comments

 Medusa The Demonized Victim

 Medusa’s story is the tale of the deep cut of society’s knife: creating, blaming, and demonizing the victim for being in the wrong place at the wrong time.
-Medusa’s tale is unfortunately a common one in myths and legends especially for the greek pantheon.
+Medusa’s tale is unfortunately a common one in myths and legends especially for the Greek pantheon.
 It’s a tale of a beautiful women being defiled by a man who decided he would take something without permission.
 But, with Medusa she gets victimized even further after her rape and is turned into, what many consider a monster instead of getting protection from the goddess she served.
 This happening to her, leads to her story being retold in a way that paints her as a monster instead of the victim and to many erases her trauma completely.
 Which eventually leads to her murder and many thinking she was just another monster being slain by a hero.
 Instead of a victim of multiple gods and society, whose rage is justified and used to protect others from befalling the same fate.

 Medusa The Goddess Of Femininity